This Rhubarb Crisp is so easy and is a great gluten and lactose/ dairy free way to enjoy Rhubarb Pie! It is tart and sweet and incredibly easy!

 I hope you enjoy this Rhubarb Custard Crisp Recipe!
 Leave a comment down below!
 Thanks for stopping by and have fun cooking!

-Spread fruit filling on top of crumb layer.
-Top fruit with remaining crumb.
+- Spread fruit filling in bottom of casserole.
+Top fruit with crumb layer.
 Spread out evenly.